 Pound cake is the most delicious and easy to make dessert.
 It’s delicious plain, dusted with powdered sugar or served with fresh berries and whipped cream.
 This pound cake recipe has been in our family for over 60 years!

 - Made with simple ingredients – This pound cake recipe uses ingredients readily available at most grocery stores.

-- Prep ahead of time – Pound cake is one of the type of cake that’s better the second day!
+- Prep ahead of time – Southern pound cake is one of the type of cake that’s better the second day!